asmile1559/traft/README.md

 3. If the leader receives a majority of agreement `AppendEntriesResponse` messages from followers, it commits the walogs locally and invoke the state machine to apply the walogs entry.
-4. The leader will send a commit index when the next heartbeat, indicating that the walogs entry has been committed.
+4. The leader will send a commit index when the next waitHeartbeat, indicating that the walogs entry has been committed.
 5. The followers will compare the commit index with their own logs and apply the walogs entry to their state machine if it is greater than their own commit index.